 About 10 days later, Holly still felt exhausted.
 Her primary care physician referred her to The University of Kansas Health System.

 "By the time she got to us, it was too late to treat her sick heart.
 She was in cardiogenic shock.
-Her heart could not pump enough blood to meet her body's needs," explains Dr. Sauer.
+Her heart could not pump enough blood to meet her body's needs," the cardiologist explains.